Effects of Meth Use: Short-Term, Long-Term, Side Effects, and Treatment

 The side effects of meth can be life-altering.
-Problems with your teeth are not uncommon, and significant weight loss can occur.
+Problems with teeth are not uncommon, and significant weight loss can occur.
 Short-term side effects may be temporary, but long-term side effects can cause irreversible damage to the body.

-Because it is addictive in nature, those who take it are more likely to crave the drug and to increase their dosages over time.
+Because it is addictive in nature, those who take meth are more likely to crave the drug and to increase their dosages over time.
 This may lead to more severe side effects and a higher risk of death.

 Assess Your Level of Addiction

-Long Term Effects of Meth
+Long-Term Effects of Meth Use

 - Prolonged appetite suppression.

 - Marked malnutrition and, in severe cases, starvation.